hexchat/documentation/faq.rst

 How do I minimize HexChat to the System Tray (Notification Area)?
 -----------------------------------------------------------------

-On both Unix and Windows there is an included tray plugin.
-To enable minimizing to tray on exit go to :menuselection:`Settings --> Preferences --> Alerts`.
+HexChat includes support for a tray icon which can be enabled in :menuselection:`Settings --> Preferences --> Alerts`.

+If that option does not appear then HexChat could not detect a usable tray.
+Some desktops such as GNOME require an `extension <https://extensions.gnome.org/extension/615/appindicator-support/>`_ for this.

 How do I start HexChat with...?
 -------------------------------